cisagov/development-guide/onboarding-checklist.md

   - [ ] [CISA AWS Accounts](https://docs.google.com/spreadsheets/d/1It0FIlG7ZxTwrRV-zVYUAMw18L6ZstQiAYT7vGYf5VE/edit#gid=2069139012)
   and provide one-time credentials.
-  - Note: AWS user names should be identical across accounts so that permissions can be correctly managed by terraform
+  - Note: AWS user names should be identical across accounts so that permissions can be correctly managed by Terraform.

 <!-- Links for use throughout the checklist -->
 [template onboarding checklist]: https://github.com/cisagov/development-guide/blob/master/onboarding-checklist.md